rapidsai/notebooks/cuml/README.md

 ## knn_demo

-The knn_demo notebook showcases the connection that cuML provides between `cuDF` and `faiss-gpu`.
-Currently, it is supported to run without any additional steps for CUDA 9.2, but it requires building `faiss-gpu` from source for CUDA 10.0 with [GPU support](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md).
+The `knn_demo` notebook demonstrates how cuml establishes interoperability between `cudf` and `faiss-gpu`.
+There is native support for this demo with CUDA 9.2.
+With CUDA 10.0, the user must build `faiss-gpu` from source with [GPU support](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md).

 Typical output of the cells processing knn looks like: